russellmcc/node-binpack/readme.md

 Each `unpack*` function takes a node.js Buffer and outputs a javascript number.

 Both types of functions take an optional second argument.
 If this argument is `"big"`, the output is put in big endian format.
 If the argument is `"little"`, the output is put in little endian format.
 If the argument is anything else or non-existent, we default to your machine's native encoding.

+## How is this different than the `binary` module on npm?

+It contains floating point values, and it has packing functions